migadu/alps/docs/cli.md

 # SYNOPSIS

-    koushin [options...] <upstream servers...>
+    alps [options...] <upstream servers...>

 # DESCRIPTION

-koushin is a simple and extensible webmail.
+alps is a simple and extensible webmail.
 It offers a web interface for IMAP, SMTP and other upstream servers.

 At least one upstream IMAP server needs to be specified.
 The easiest way to do so is to just specify a domain name:

-    koushin example.org
+    alps example.org

 This assumes SRV DNS records are properly set up (see [RFC 6186]).

 Alternatively, one or more upstream server URLs can be specified:

-    koushin imaps://mail.example.org:993 smtps://mail.example.org:465
+    alps imaps://mail.example.org:993 smtps://mail.example.org:465

 The following URL schemes are supported: